refined-github/refined-github/contributing.md

 	exclude: [
 		features.isOwnUserProfile
 	],
+	load: [
+		'onDocumentStart', // As soon as possible
-	load: features.onDomReady, // Wait for DOM ready
+		'onDomReady', // Once the DOM is ready 'onAjaxedLoad', // Every successive AJAX load
-	// load: features.onAjaxedLoad, // Or: Wait for DOM ready AND run on all AJAXed loads
-	// load: features.onNewComments, // Or: Wait for DOM ready AND run on all AJAXed loads AND watch for new comments deinit, // Rarely needed
+		'onFileListUpdate', // To be used on the repo’s Code tab only 'onPrFileLoad', // To be used on PRs’ Files tab 'onNewComments' // To be used on pages with comments ],
+	deinit, // Rarely needed
 	init
 });